Play the Songs

 - Finale YPE (performance)

-The Young Performers’ Edition of THE WIZARD OF OZ is a one-hour adaptation specially tailored for elementary school and middle school aged actors.
-The materials have been prepared to help your school or organization mount the best possible production and to give your children an exciting and rewarding experience.
+This Young Performers’ Edition is a one-hour adaptation of THE WIZARD OF OZ, specially tailored for elementary and middle school-aged actors.
+The materials have been prepared to help your school or organization mount the best possible production and to give your young cast and crew an exciting and rewarding experience.